scepter914/autoware-architecture-proposal/proposal_radar_sensing.md

 ### Radar driver

-For now, I suggest that Autoware radar drivers should support `ros-perception/radar_msgs/msg/RadarScan.msg` and `autoware_auto_perception_msgs/msg/TrackedObjects`, because these two outputs are more useful for sensor fusion in the sensing and perception module than others.
+For now, We suggest that Autoware radar drivers should support `ros-perception/radar_msgs/msg/RadarScan.msg` and `autoware_auto_perception_msgs/msg/TrackedObjects.msg`, because these two outputs are more useful for sensor fusion in the sensing and perception module than others.

 ![draw.io figure](https://raw.githubusercontent.com/scepter914/autoware-radar-architecture-proposal/main/sensing/figure/radar_driver.drawio.svg)